The-Marcy-Lab-School/marcy-curriculum-docs/how-tos/vite.md

 Yuck! 🤮

-### Build Command
+## Vite's Build Tool and Deployment

-The other main feature of Vite is that when it is time to deploy our project, it will bundle all of our files into one HTML file, one JS file, and one CSS file to be efficiently delivered to our users over the internet.
+The other main feature of Vite is its "build tool".
+When it is time to deploy our project, Vite will bundle all of our files into one HTML file, one JS file, and one CSS file to be efficiently delivered to our users over the internet.

 This will improve load times and our user's overall impression and experience using our application!